-With all that to keep track of, plus new chipsets from Intel and AMD, how do you shop for a new CPU while being sure you’re getting a good deal this year?
-If you’re not wedded to either Intel or AMD, you should check out our CPU Buying Guide for general advice, the CPU Hierarchy page to see how given processors compare to the competition, and our Best Gaming CPUs, Best CPUs for Desktop Applications, and Best Cheap CPUs (under $130) pages to help narrow down your search.
-And if you aren’t sure whether you should choose Intel or AMD, you can check out our face off story that pits AMD’s top-end mainstream chip versus Intel’s new Core i7-9700K.
-Both Intel and AMD have their merits.
+So with all these CPUs, old and new, how do you shop for a new CPU while ensuring you’re getting a good deal?
+If you’re not wedded to either Intel or AMD, you should check out our CPU Buying Guide for general advice, the CPU Hierarchy page to see how given processors compare to the competition and our Best Gaming CPUs, Best CPUs for Desktop Applications and Best Cheap CPUs (under $130) pages to help narrow down your search.

 Don’t Forget About the Cooler

-One last thing to keep in mind about newer vs older Ryzen CPUs: All the 2000-series Ryzens ship with a cooler in the box, while that wasn’t the case with some of the 1000-series models.
+One last thing to keep in mind about newer versus older Ryzen CPUs: All the 3000- and 2000-series Ryzen 5 and 7 processors ship with a cooler in the box, while that wasn’t the case with some of the 1000-series models.
 So be sure that you know what you’re getting before buying.
 If you have to factor in the cost of a cooler, that Ryzen 5 1600X might not be be the deal it seems to be.
-Intel’s unlocked K-series CPUs also ship without coolers, so keep that in mind when shopping, as well.
+Intel’s unlocked K-series CPUs also ship without coolers, so keep that in mind when shopping as well.

 Avoid Buying Into a Dead Platform

-So then, if those are the chips you should be looking out for on the shopping and sales front this holiday season, what CPUs should you avoid?
+So then, if those are the chips you should be looking out for, what CPUs should you avoid?
 In short, eschew anything that’s part of a dead platform and/or that delivers noticeably worse performance than more modern chips that don’t cost that much more.

 Similarly, unless you have an existing older Intel motherboard that’s in need of a better CPU, we’d avoid Intel chips that are older than 8th Generation at this point.
 There are still some 7th Generation “Kaby Lake” CPUs available, but they don’t sell for substantially less than newer models.
 And if you buy one along with a compatible 200-series motherboard, you’ll again be stuck with a dead-end platform, without native USB 3.1 Gen2 support or the extra cores that are the hallmark of Intel’s 8th Generation CPUs.